Phyo-Myat-Oo/MMDT_2025_MLAI105/thein-kyaw-lwin/Final Project/Proposal.md

 ### 1. Problem Statement

-The main goal of this project is to predict the geolocation information (Latitude and Longitude) from the given addresses written in Burmese (Unicode) using Deep Learning and Neural Language Processing.
-As of now, we have to rely on different sources to identify the unstructured Burmese address to identify the real location on the map.
+The main goal of this project is to predict geolocation information (latitude and longitude) from addresses written in Burmese (Unicode) using Deep Learning and Natural Language Processing.
+As of now, we have to rely on various sources to identify the actual location on the map from unstructured Burmese addresses.

 - Population: Structured and Unstructured Burmese address strings used in humanitarians, logistics and public services.
 - Sample: A sample of ~100,000 labeled addresses from Geospatial Data from MIMU (Myanmar Information Management Unit) + Data from OSM (Open Street Map)

 ### 2. Inputs, Outputs